VR Filmmaking Course at NYFA

 Students should come equipped with a 1TB external drive to save their work, and are invited to bring their own headset for viewing content.
-All other equipment will be provided.
+All other equipment is provided.